kennycason/chatgpt/README.md

 Decoded Noise output: [[0.28726333 0.15678793 0.31848305 0.7758708 ]]
 ```

-### 🤖️ Input: "Write code using tensorflow for a simple auto-encoder with training data random 4d vectors"

 ### 🤖️ Input: "Using the python programming language that please write a program for visually pleasing infinite psychedelic pattern."